SITHFAB002 Provide Responsible Service of Alcohol

 purpose and benefits of RSA

-principles of harm minimisation
+principles of harm minimization

 those laid down in legislation or codes of conduct

-organisational policies designed to reduce alcohol-related harm in the community
+organizational policies designed to reduce alcohol-related harm in the community

 key provisions of liquor laws, regulations or house policies at a depth relevant to entry-level roles in licensed premises and the following general requirements and information that must be considered for the relevant State or Territory:

 legislative definition of intoxication; intoxicated person or unduly intoxicated